 The Toledo Police Museum collects, preserves, and makes accessible records and items of enduring value concerning the Toledo Police Department.
 Though many items have great value, the limitation of physical space for display makes it impossible for all items to be exhibited.

-SPOTLIGHT is the Toledo Police Museums new digital endeavor to tell the story of these archived items.
-Each month we will "spotlight" an item in an enthusiastic attempt to share the broader picture with you.
+SPOTLIGHT is the Toledo Police Museum's digital endeavor to tell the story of these archived items.
+We "spotlight" these items in an enthusiastic attempt to share the broader picture with you.
 We hope you enjoy.

 Det.
 George W. Bach's Badge